Music of Detroit: Blues

 In the wake of the 1967 Detroit riot the local blues scene nearly died out, being salvaged only through the help of Mississippi Delta native Uncle Jessie White, pianist and harmonica player, who hosted weekend-long blues jams at his house for the next four years.
 In 1973, the Ann Arbor Blues and Jazz Festival put on a "Music of Detroit" showcase, featuring a number of the older generation of blues artists, such as John Lee Hooker, Dr. Ross, Baby Boy Warren, Mr. Bo, Johnnie Mae Matthews, Eddie Burns, Bobo Jenkins, and Boogie Woogie Red.
 Shortly thereafter, the Chicago bluesman Willie D. Warren moved to Detroit, and spent the rest of his life performing on the blues scene in and around the city.
 Another transplant from Chicago in the 1970s was Johnny "Yard Dog" Jones, who played in Detroit for the next four decades.
 Jones became part of a strong tradition of Detroit harp players, including Harmonica Shah, who also came on the scene in the 1970s.

 In the late 1980s, one of the most prominent Detroit blues players was Jim McCarty.
 After successful stints with the Buddy Miles Express and the rock bands Cactus and The Rockets, McCarty joined the Detroit Blues Band, with whom he cut two records in the 1990s, after which he formed his own blues band, Mystery Train.
 Another artist to appear in the late 1980s was the blues singer and Detroit native Thornetta Davis, who cut her first solo album in 1996.
-Davis has won numerous local awards as a blues artist and vocalist, and continues to perform locally and nationally.
+Davis has won numerous local awards as a blues artist and vocalist, and continued to perform locally and nationally.

 The late 1990s saw the emergence of The White Stripes, led by guitarist and Detroit native Jack White.
 Although ostensibly a garage rock band, a significant amount of their material consisted of blues cover songs, and the band is considered a proponent of the punk blues and blues rock genres.

+In March 2016, blues singer and guitarist Laith Al-Saadi was chosen to be a contestant on the musical competition series The Voice, and after impressing the judges with a version of The Box Tops' song "The Letter", Blake Shelton and Adam Levine both turned their chairs for his performance.
+Al-Saadi gained nationwide recognition after he won a spot in the finale.

+Country

+Detroit also has a small community of country music artists.
+Some metro Detroit country artists that had minor to major success and/or critical acclaim include: Whitey Morgan and the 78's, Jana Kramer, Pete Anderson, Doop and the Inside Outlaws, The War and Treaty, Julianne, Bill Kirchen, Josh Gracin, Redhill, Dan Schafer, Blanche, and The Orbitsuns.